krzysiekbab/Network-skanner/README.md

 - ARP scanning may require sudo on some systems
 - Port scanning: 21, 22, 23, 25, 80, 443, 445, 3389, 8080, 8443
 - `/scan` discovers devices, `/monitor` tracks known devices
+- **Many devices (iPhones, Macs, IoT) block ICMP ping** - they may show OFFLINE in `/monitor` even when connected.
+This is normal security behavior.
+Use `/scan` or `/detailed-scan` for accurate device discovery.